Native Tree Identification

 Instructor: Chris Stuhlinger, Certified Arborist

 Want to learn how to identify native trees by using bark, twig, flower, fruit and leaf characteristics?

 This class will be a 6 week series on using combinations of diagnostic characteristics such as bark type, overall growth habit, and leaf and bud shape and arrangement to identify native tree species, at least to the genus level.
 The focus of the class is on both deciduous and evergreen overstory and understory trees native to northern Alabama mountains.
-We will cover about 10-15 trees per class; and the entire series will cover at least 70 species over approximately 40 genera including Maples, Oaks, Hickories, Magnolias, Pines, Hollies, Ash, and more.
+We will cover about 10 trees per class; and the entire series will cover at least 60 species over approximately 40 genera including Maples, Oaks, Hickories, Magnolias, Pines, Hollies, Ash, and more.
 A few invasive species may also be covered.

 Although you are welcome to drop in for any single class, the first class will focus on terminology and what to look for to “see” the traits mentioned in commonly available field guides and botanical descriptions; so it is highly recommended to attend.
-Handouts will be available for those who miss it.
+Handouts will be available for those who miss a class.